The estate

 Varieties

-In 2015, an ambitious replanting project was completed, aiming to create a vineyard with a very high-quality potential, that would highlight the dynamics of the Cretan soil.
+In 2015, an ambitious replanting project was completed, aiming to create a vineyard with very high-quality potential, that would highlight the dynamics of the Cretan soil.
 The estate is a gifted vineyard, with great natural balance and all the aspects that compose the right terroir.